 This also does not fit with the Passover which Paul said that Y’hoshua was “our Passover” Lamb (1 Cor 5:7).
 The Passover lambs were killed on the fourth day (Wednesday) not the sixth day (Friday).

 Do not add to nor take away from the Word of God (Deu 4:2, 12:32, Rev 22:18), because in doing so you shut up the kingdom of heaven against men: for you neither go in yourselves, nor allow those that are entering to go in (Mat 23:13).
 Also consider that tradition makes void the Word of God (Mark 7:8-13).

 By changing the times and following the traditions of men they lose sight of the overall shadows contained in the death and resurrection of Y’hoshua.
 Three days and three nights in the tomb, the Passover Lamb, the Menorah, the Light by Day, the Lamb by Day and what time it is now.
 Without these connections, you cannot possibly understand God and you will be caught in complete unawares.

 But why would the Roman Church create this false feast day in the first place?
 Were they worried, like Jeroboam, that the people would leave them and return to the ways of the LORD?
-The Roman Catholic Church made the Friday before Easter a Fast day in the fourth century during a time that coincides with the Jewish Passover and Feast of Unleavened Bread.
-It is worth noting that anyone Feasting during a Church declared Fast would have been identified as a Jew and murdered as a heretic… just like Y’hoshua.
+The Roman Catholic Church made the Friday before Easter a Fast day in the fourth century.
+This was during a time that coincides with the Jewish Passover and Feast of Unleavened Bread.
+It is worth noting that anyone Feasting during a Church declared Fast would have been identified as a Jew.
+They would be murdered as a heretic… just like Y’hoshua.
 “You can tell a tree by its fruit…” (Mat 7:16-20).